straw-hat-team/adr/adrs/2068541249/README.md

 Same questions,

-* How do we know if those imports comes from `node_modules` or it is part of our code base?
+* How do we know if those imports come from `node_modules` or it is part of our codebase?
-* How does the module resolve resolution works in cases when somebody install `design` package as a dependency?
+* How does the module resolve resolution works in cases when somebody installs `design` package as a dependency?

 The underline problem is registering a valid NPM package name as an alias,